-Harmoney Personal Loans
+Harmoney Unsecured Personal Loan

 Apply today to get approved within minutes for up to $70,000.

-- Max. loan amount: $70,000
+Max. loan amount: $70,000

-- Turnaround time: 99% of approved online applications funded in 24 hours
+Turnaround time: 99% of approved online applications funded in 24 hours

-- Fees: Establishment fee of $200 for loans from $2,000-5,000, and $450 for loans from $5,000-70,000
+Fees: Establishment fee of $200 for loans from $2,000-$5,000 and $450 for loans from $5,000-$70,000

-- No early repayment fees
+No early repayment fees

 Personalised interest rates based on your circumstances

 Unsecured loans involve you receiving a certain amount of funds that you can use for any worthwhile purpose.
 You then pay the funds back with fees and interest.

-Details to compare in unsecured personal loans
+How to compare unsecured personal loans

 Comparing your unsecured personal loan options is an important part of finding the right loan for you.
 Here are some things to keep in mind when doing so:

-- Additional features.
-Your loan may come with additional features you may find convenient, such as online account management; a redraw facility to access additional repayments; or discounts on additional products offered by the lender.
+Additional features.
+Your loan may come with additional features you may find convenient, such as online account management; a redraw facility to access additional repayments, or discounts on additional products offered by the lender.

-Financing a trip awayHorace is looking for a way to finance his travels over the break before he returns to work as a school teacher.
-He doesn’t have enough money saved and is looking to take out an unsecured loan, as he knows he is able to afford ongoing repayments on his current salary.
-He compares his options and finds a loan he can afford to repay within a year; as he does not want to run the risk of a longer repayment period in case he loses his job.
+Horace is looking for a way to finance his travels over the break before he returns to work as a school teacher.
+He doesn’t have enough money saved and is looking to take out an unsecured loan as he knows he is able to afford ongoing repayments on his current salary.
+He compares his options and finds a loan he can afford to repay within a year -he does not want to run the risk of a longer repayment period in case he loses his job.
 He checks whether he is eligible and then applies.
 He soon finds out he has been approved and makes his way to the Canary Islands.

-Weighing up the pros and cons of unsecured personal loans
+Pros and cons of unsecured personal loans

 Flexible loan purpose.
 You can use the funds however you like.
-Once you are approved, the funds will be transferred to you and you can use them to consolidate debt; purchase what you need; or to even invest.
+Once you are approved, the funds will be transferred to you and you can use them to consolidate debt, purchase what you need or to even invest.

-- Penalties for missed payments.
+Penalties for missed payments.
 Again, due to the lack of a security asset on an unsecured loan, the lender can charge you higher fees for late payments.
 They may even take legal action against you or take you to court if you default on the loan.

-- Higher interest rates due to no collateral being offered.
+Higher interest rates due to no collateral being offered.
 As there is higher risk involved for the lender, the interest rates are generally higher on unsecured loans.
 This is to cover the fact that no collateral is involved with the loan.

 How to apply for an unsecured personal loan

-- You must be at least 18 years old.
+Bee at least 18 years old.

-- You must have a good credit rating and be able to provide proof that you can pay off the loan.
+Have a good credit rating and be able to provide proof that you can pay off the loan.

-- You may be asked to provide copies of your payslips, bank account statements and other credit contracts.
+Able to provide copies of your payslips, bank account statements and other credit contracts.